Christinacord/kanagira/journals/Joe_Biedermann.md

 ## 2/24/23

--Today was a shorter day with a late start and social hack hour.
+-/Today was a shorter day with a late start and social hack hour.
 I worked a little more on the homepage and researched MUI for a good portion of the day.

 ## 2/27/23